 - Regrouping units, etc.

-How to Improve Your Calculating Skills
+Improve Your Calculating Skills

-But how do you save time by calculating quicker?
+But, is it possible to save time by calculating quicker?

-Don’t forget that getting good at maths is sometimes as simple as learning to read!
-Focus on the wording and the vocabulary used.
 Avoid common mistakes such as: being overconfident, losing concentration, revising on the night of an exam, and relying on a calculator instead of employing mental arithmetic.

 But how can we get better marks in maths?